fb55/css-select/README.md

 A CSS selector compiler and engine

+## What's different in this fork?
+- ESM is a default build now.
+- CommonJS build is available in `lib/cjs` folder.
+- Switched to pnpm
+- All dependencies are up-to-date.

+The reasoning behind these changes is that [@cloudflare](https://www.npmjs.com/package/@cloudflare/vitest-pool-workers) and [vitest](https://vitest.dev/) does not like cjs modules.

 ## What?

 As a **compiler**, css-select turns CSS selectors into functions that tests if